darshanpandit/tutorial_mobility/README.md

 [https://github.com/scikit-mobility/scikit-mobility](https://github.com/scikit-mobility/scikit-mobility)

 ### Tutorials
-- To open the tutorial, in the Anaconda Prompt, with the environment activated, navigate to the Tutorial folder from this repo.
+- To open the tutorial, in the Anaconda Prompt, with the environment activated, navigate to the Tutorial folder from this repository.
 - Type in: jupyter notebook